callerobertsson/gotools/README.md

 Some recreational Golang coding projects I implemented for fun or gain.

-Moved them here form miscellanous location to keep the in one place.
+Moved them here from miscellanous locations to keep the in one place.

 For me they are useful but do expect to encounter some bugs if you try them out.